Home NOVEL CORONAVIRUS 2019-nCoV

 PASSENGER LOCATOR FORM - All persons traveling to Belgium and all persons travelling through Belgium and who are staying at least 48 hours must fill out an online identification form (Passenger Locator Form) before traveling.
 When you submit the form, you will receive an e-mail with a QR code.
 You have to be able to show this QR code to your airline when checking in at the airport.
 You can find this form here.
 (Note: Business travelers need to obtain an approval code from the FPS Economy before they can complete the Passenger Locator Form.
 More information below)

-ESSENTIAL TRAVEL CERTIFICATE – Any traveler to Belgium who is not a Belgian citizen has to obtain an Essential Travel Certificate from the Consulate General of Belgium to be able to travel to Belgium.
+ESSENTIAL TRAVEL CERTIFICATE – Any traveler to Belgium who is not a citizen of an EU or Schengen country and who is not resident in an EU/Schengen country has to obtain an Essential Travel Certificate from the Consulate General of Belgium to be able to travel to Belgium.
 Entry to Belgium will be refused to travelers who do not have this certificate.
 Scroll down for more information.

 TRAVEL TO BELGIUM: EXCEPTIONS / VISA